Mchumbles/Rainbow-Poem/README.md

 Purple
 Yellow
 Pink
+unicorns
-These are the colours of the rainbow.
+These are the colours of the rainbow and unicorns